The New You Will Require New Habits

 At first, new habits can feel awkward.

 You may feel like you are forcing it.
 You may wonder whether it is really you.
-You may miss the strange comfort of old patterns, even when those patterns were hurting you.
+You may miss the strange comfort of old patterns, even when those patterns were costing you peace.

 That does not mean you are doing it wrong.